calimero-archive/docs/docs/getting_started/bridge_console.md

 sidebar_position: 4
 ---

-The NEAR to Calimero bridge enables users move assets between NEAR public networks (Testnet or Mainnet) and your Private Shard.
-Additionally, you can execute cross shard contract calls which includes private smart contracts calls inside the Shard from a public contract or public smart contract calls from a contract inside the Private Shard.
+The NEAR to Calimero bridge provides users with the ability to move assets between NEAR public networks (Testnet or Mainnet) and their Private Shard.
+Additionally, the bridge enables cross-shard contract calls, including private smart contract calls within the Shard from a public contract, or public smart contract calls from a contract inside the Private Shard.

 ## Install the bridge

-To be able to bridge tokens, you'll need to install **Connectors**.
-Calimero supports transfering fungible tokens(FTs) and non-fungible tokens(NFTs) from one chain to another.
-Also, through the Calimero bridge cross shard calls can be executed.
+To bridge tokens, you need to install **Connectors**.
+Calimero supports the transfer of both fungible tokens (FTs) and non-fungible tokens (NFTs) between chains, and cross-shard calls through the Calimero bridge.

-From your selected Shard in the [Console](https://app.calimero.network/dashboard), click on **Bridge** from the left navigation bar.
+First, from your selected Shard in the [Console](https://app.calimero.network/dashboard), navigate to the **Bridge** in the left navigation bar.

 ### FT connector

-FT Connector is a contract pair used to lock a fungible token on one chain, mint a wrapped fungible token on the other, as well as to burn the wrapped fungible token and unlock it on the original chain.
+The FT Connector is a contract pair used to lock a fungible token on one chain, mint a wrapped fungible token on the other, as well as burn the wrapped fungible token and unlock it on the original chain.
 Follow these steps to install the FT connector:

 - Select **FT Connector**
 - Click on **Install FT bridge**